ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why humans love performative authority.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the comedy of controlling things we can't.

 ---